Last Updated on January 24, 2022

 Get in touch with us, and we’ll help you take a look at how much alcohol you’re drinking.
 And maybe you’d like to take a few minutes away from social media—you know, to call your mother.

 Bruce Hodges is a writer and consultant to Ria Health.
 On Wednesday, March 24, at 4:00 pm (EDT), he will talk about medication, moderation, harm reduction, and the challenges of communicating alternative methods to reduce alcohol.
-You can view the conversation here, hosted on Twitch by the C Three Foundation.
+You can view the conversation here, hosted on Twitch.